csa-ge/jobs.csa.ge/rules.md

 # Are you profiting from this?

 We are doing this to help people and also to keep the the lights on.
-Our commission is **25%** of the **first salary**.
+Our commission is the same amount as the **first salary**.
+It's an industry standard, so nobody should be surprised by this.
 Any parties who will not follow this rule will be banned from the community (both employers and employees).
 We enforce this by **trusting** people.
 Don't abuse our trust.
 We live in a small country, everybody knows everybody, consequences will be **dire**.

 To make things perfectly clear, that commission is paid by a hiring company, not by an employee.
 We are only operating within Georgian borders and companies, we have **no business** with